kleotan901/libro-borrow-api/README.md

 * JWT Authenticated
 * Admin panel /admin/
 * Documentation is located at /api/doc/swagger/
-* Managing borrowings
+* Create borrowings
+* Return books (example /api/borrowings/1/return/)
 * Display the number of books and their daily fee
-* Filter borrows if they are active or not
+* Filter borrowings by user & if they are active or not
 * Create books with administrator rights
-* Using Telegram bot to get information about overdue borrowing
+* Using Telegram bot to get information about borrowing
 * Daily notifications of overdue borrowings
 * Notifications of creating new borrowing